Beans Carrot poriyal with chana dal | Carrot Beans Poriyal recipe

 You can make poriyal with one vegetable instead of a combination.
-But there are days when vegetables are in little quantity.
-I call it a fridge cleaning day.
+But there are days when vegetables are in little quantities.
+I call it a fridge-cleaning day.
 At that point, the combination works the best.
 This is how I came up with this combo.

 Within minutes you have a dish that is packed with nutrition and flavors.
 Also, another health benefit is that it’s not harsh on the stomach.